My name is Makoto Yuki.

 My mind had forgotten a great many things due to that accident.
 And it would continue to forget – there had been lapses in my memory for years before I managed to control it.

 It didn't really help the situation much.
 My uncle, Aizen, and my aunt, Seiko, were...not very good caretakers.
 As were the other relatives I'd been sent to...they all barely seemed to care about me.
 I know every insult because of them.
-I know pain in places boys my age at the time shouldn't even know pain could have a place in.
+I know pain in places boys my age at the time shouldn't have even known pain could have had a place in.

 And it certainly didn't help that every time the clock would strike midnight, dread and horror would overwhelm me.
 Sky would go green.
 Moon would turn yellow.
-Water would turn into blood.
-Coffins would sprout everywhere – where people had originally been.
+Water would turn to blood.
+Coffins, everywhere – where people had originally been.